xi-sln/funny-python-thing/README.md

-hello bro ignore shit code i write in 0.2 nanosecon
+hello bro ignore bad code i write in 0.2 nanosecon

 u compile with whatever but when u run it will ask for thinggy file name